Taking a brave stand for tolerance, the NBA has announced the 2017 All-Star Game has been moved from Charlotte to New Orleans.

 In addition, in the wake of the devastating floods that have affected tens of thousands of Louisiana residents, the NBA and the National Basketball Players Association (NBPA) have joined the Pelicans and the New Orleans Saints to provide financial and other ongoing support of the flood rescue, relief and rebuilding efforts.

 NBA All-Star oncourt festivities tip off Friday, Feb.
 17, with the BBVA Compass Rising Stars Challenge, where the league’s top rookies and second-year players will compete in a U.S. versus World game format for the third consecutive year.
 On Saturday, Feb.
 18, State Farm All-Star Saturday Night will feature current NBA players showcasing their unique abilities in exciting basketball competitions, including the Taco Bell Skills Challenge, where participants compete head-to-head in a series of passing, shooting and agility drills; the Foot Locker Three-Point Contest; and Verizon Slam Dunk.
+There will also be a number of motivational speakers from the world of sport, similar to the kinds of talent you can find represented by agencies such as Sports Speakers 360.
 The weekend concludes on Sunday, Feb.
 19, with the NBA All-Star Game.